Ultimate Texas Sales Tax Guide

 - Meat, poultry, and fish like canned, dried, and deli meats.

-- Nutritional supplements like herbal and mineral products and vitamins.
-The product should either fulfill the criteria for dietary supplements or be labeled with a “Supplement Facts” panel according to the regulations of the FDA.
+- Nutritional supplements including herbal and mineral products and vitamins.
+According to the FDA regulations, these products should either fulfill the criteria for dietary supplements or be labeled with a “Supplement Facts” panel.

 But to collect these taxes, you must first have a sales tax license.
 Let’s find out how you can get one.